Herve-2476/OpenClassRoomsProject_9/README.md

 * venv\Scripts\activate.bat *# to launch your environment under windows*

-* pip install -r requirements.txt
+* pip install -r requirements.txt # or *pip3 install -r requirements.txt*

 ## Running the program

-* python manage.py runserver
+* python manage.py runserver # or *python3 manage.py runserver*

 ## Use of the program